umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_0.md

 related_posts: false
 ---

-On January 1, I started my Gipuzkoa Fellowship.
+Today I started my Gipuzkoa Fellowship.
 My project, “Controlling Dynamically Disordered Matter for the Energy Transition”, will be carried out at the Materials Physics Center (MPC)